Jawaan Taylor: Jacksonville Jaguars

 Taylor playing for the Jaguars in 2019.

-Taylor was drafted by the Jacksonville Jaguars in the second round (35th overall) of the 2019 NFL Draft.
+Taylor was drafted by the Jacksonville Jaguars in the second round (35th overall) of the 2019 NFL draft.
 He was named to the PFWA All-Rookie Team.

 Taylor was placed on the reserve/COVID-19 list by the Jaguars on July 28, 2020, but was activated five days later.

 In his four years in Jacksonville, Taylor started every regular season game at right tackle, playing nearly every snap.

 Kansas City Chiefs

 On March 16, 2023, Taylor signed a four-year, $80 million contract with the Kansas City Chiefs.
-In Taylor's first season with the Chiefs, they won Super Bowl LVIII against the San Francisco 49ers 25–22 to give Taylor his first Super Bowl championship.
-In 2024, the Chiefs made it to Super Bowl LIX where they lost 40-22 to the Philadelphia Eagles.
+In Taylor's first season with the Chiefs, they won Super Bowl LVIII in overtime against the San Francisco 49ers 25–22, giving him his first Super Bowl championship.
+In 2024, the Chiefs made it to Super Bowl LIX, where they lost 40–22 to the Philadelphia Eagles.

+Taylor started all twelve of his appearances for Kansas City during the 2025 campaign.
+On December 20, 2025, Taylor was placed on injured reserve due to an elbow injury, ending his season.
+On March 4, 2026, Taylor was released by the Chiefs.

+Atlanta Falcons

+On April 10, 2026, Taylor signed a one-year, $5 million contract with the Atlanta Falcons.

 Personal life

 In September 2025, Taylor announced his engagement to his girlfriend, Tiffany Hylton.